flatlanderone/flatlander-releases/.github/ISSUE_TEMPLATE/mod-bug-report.md

 A clear and concise description of what you expected to happen.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, add links to screenshots to help explain your problem.

 **Desktop (please complete the following information):**
- - OS: [e.g. iOS]
+ - OS: [e.g. Windows or Linux]
- - Browser [e.g. chrome, safari]
+ - 7 Days To Die version
- - Version [e.g. 22]
+ - Mod version

 **Additional context**
 Add any other context about the problem here.